 But unlike other parts of your Amazon listings, this section is far less rigid.
 Amazon gives you up to 2000 characters to use as you fancy.
 Set the scene, make bulleted lists, and more as you present your product and brand in its very best light.

 Does your description look like a big blob?
-Use basic HTLM tags to transform your description into a customer-friendly format.
+Use basic HTLM line breaks (<br>) to transform your description into a customer-friendly format.

 Registered brands get extra benefits.
-Your status as a third-party (EBC) or first-party (A+) seller will determine the special description privileges you'll receive.
-But either way, these descriptions are like a mini-website where you can really strut your product's stuff.
-EBC and A+ descriptions are eye-catching and informative, and could be the deciding factor that makes customers choose you.
+And when it comes to Amazon listing optimization, that means A+ Content (formerly known as EBC or Enhanced Brand Content).
+These descriptions are like a mini-website where you can really strut your brand's and product's stuff.
+EBC and A+ descriptions are eye-catching and informative, and could be the deciding factor that makes customers choose you over the competition..

 Step 5: Push Your Photos Further